Last Updated: 13-10-2020 14:15

 9. Entries which have received Acceptance, Merit, or Honours awards are not eligible for entry again, with the exception of “Shot of the Year” competitions.

 10. For the purpose of the accumulated point's competitions, competitors have been graded into either 'A' 'B' or 'C' grades.
-To progress from the 'C' to 'B' Grade, entrants must gain a minimum of FIVE 'honours' and THREE 'merit' as well as earning a total of 75 points.
+To progress a grade up, members must gain three honours in the current year ie 1 July to 30 June.

 Grading does not apply to the Natural History or landscape competitions for the purpose of judging, however points are awarded as normal.
 The judges of these competitions will nominate the winners of the best print and the best digital image.
 Both of which will be awarded trophies at the annual special dinner in July or August.